 - Allergic reactions to adalimumab.
 For example, rashes, hives (a raised itchy rash that appears on the skin), a swollen face, hands and feet, or trouble breathing and shortness of breath.

 Other side effects:

 - Risk of infection.
-A greater chance of getting infections such as colds and flu and some more serious ones such as pneumonia and sepsis (general inflammation and problems with blood clotting).
+A greater chance of getting infections such as colds and flu and some more serious ones such as pneumonia and sepsis.
 You may also be at greater risk of developing tuberculosis (TB) or of having underlying TB reactivated while on adalimumab.
 Symptoms of an infection often include feeling very tired, fever, cough, and warm painful skin.
 You may need to stop the adalimumab if you have an infection, so check with your medical team first if you think you have or are developing an infection.

 - Blood problems.
 Your body may not make enough of the blood cells that help fight infections or help to stop bleeding.
 Symptoms include a fever that does not go away, bruising or bleeding very easily, sore throat, or looking very pale.

 - Liver problems.
 Contact your doctor if your skin or eyes look yellow, you feel very tired with a lack of appetite, or you have a persistent pain on the right hand side of your tummy (abdomen).
 Adalimumab can also activate viral hepatitis if you carry it in your blood.
 Your doctor will check if you are a carrier before you start treatment, and continue with blood tests while you are on the drug to make sure it does not activate.